 You will also come up with career options through your homework, reflection, and conversations with other people between sessions.
-Please bring forward all of these ideas to your counsellor!

-5. With thousands of careers in existence, it's impossible for career counsellors to be experts on every profession, and this is one of the reasons why information interviews are integrated into our career counselling process.
+5. With thousands of careers in existence, it is impossible for career counsellors to be experts on every profession, and this is one of the reasons why information interviews are integrated into our career counselling process.

-It will be very important that you complete information interviews as part of your career exploration.
-Don't worry, people enjoy talking about their careers and sharing what they know.
+It will be very important that you complete information interviews as part of your career research.